upbound/docs/content/upbound-marketplace/providers.md

 ### Using ControllerConfigs

 The [ControllerConfig](https://docs.crossplane.io/latest/concepts/packages/#speccontrollerconfigref) applies settings to a Provider Pod.
-With family providers each service is an unique Pod running in the cluster.
+With family providers each provider is a unique Pod running in the cluster.

 When using ControllerConfigs with family providers, each provider needs a ControllerConfig applied.